 - Describe to me your proudest professional achievement.

 - Tell me about an occasion when you noticed a problem at work and took the initiative to correct it.

 - When were you able to be creative at work and did you find this difficult or exciting?

 - Describe an instance when you were unhappy at work and the actions you’ve taken to change it.

 As you can see, behavioural interview questions need a little bit of thought and time to answer.
 This is why it’s crucial to prepare before the interview.
-We’ve put together other interview-specific insights to help any jobseekers currently looking for a new opportunity.
 If you haven’t already, submit your details with us today to start your job search.